 Hello, I'm Dr. Andre Morris.
-I am an experienced Clinical Psychologist committed to helping people make meaningful changes in their lives through effective psychological therapy.
+I am a Consultant Clinical Psychologist committed to helping people make meaningful changes in their lives through effective psychological therapy.
 I work with adults, adolescents, parents and families.

 I specialise in the treatment of stress, anxiety, post-traumatic stress, depression, emotion dysregulation and high-conflict relationships.
 I am trained and experienced in a number of evidence-based therapies, including: Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and mindfulness-based approaches.